MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-parameter-to-your-report-report-builder.md

     The report displays the quantity sold for all subcategories for all stores.

-19. From the drop-down list, select **Select All** to clear the list, choose "Contoso Catalog Store" and "Contoso Asia Online Store", and then select **View Report**.
+19. From the drop-down list, select **Select All** to clear the list, choose "Contoso Catalog Store" and "Contoso Asia Online Store", and then choose **View Report**.

     :::image type="content" source="../reporting-services/media/report-builder-parameter-multiselect.png" alt-text="Screenshot that shows you can multi-select parameters to add to a report.":::